 Principles Of Landing Page Copywriting

-Though it may seem like we live in an era where the written word is less valuable than what can be communicated in an Instagram post or a Snapchat Geofilter, copywriting still matters.
-It is especially important when talking to serious buyers, in this case, the serious buyer is a potential event attendee who is trying to figure out if he or she should invest time, money and reputation in attending your event.
+Though it may seem like in 2018 we live in an era where the written word is less valuable than what can be communicated in an Instagram post or a Snapchat Geofilter, copywriting still matters.
+It is especially important when talking to serious buyers.
+In this case, the serious buyer is a potential event attendee who is trying to figure out if he or she should invest time, money and reputation in attending your event.

 It’s important that when writing landing page copy you have an intimate understanding of who you are writing to.
 If you understand who your target event registrant is, it will be much easier for you to write copy that is relevant.